A Vague Discussion of Doof fashion

 But regardless of style, the focus seemed to be on function over form.
 In other words, comfort.

-I doubt many old-timer doofers can remember budgie-smuggling spandex outfits or the painstakingly curated walking artworks we see with their parasols and posses.
+I doubt many old-timer doofers can remember budgie-smuggling spandex outfits or the painstakingly curated walking artworks we see with their parasols and posses today.

 Then one day, doof fashion became a whole genre of its own.